cabforum/servercert/docs/BR.md

 CAs MAY use a Linting process to test each issued Certificate.

-#### 4.3.1.4 Updates of Linting software

-If a CA uses Linting software developed by third parties, it SHOULD monitor for updated versions of that software and plan for updates no later than three (3) months from the release of the update.

-The CA MAY perform Linting on the corpus of its unexpired, un-revoked Subscriber Certificates whenever it updates the Linting software.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate

 No stipulation.